angular-macgyver/MacGyver/README.md

     angular.module(‘myModule’, [“Mac”])

 ## Get Started On Development ##
-MacGyver requires a few node modules for development environment.
+MacGyver requires a few node modules and bower packages for development environment.

+The easiest way to install all requirements,

+  `./init-project`

 ### Install all through npm ###